 Feelings are the driving force of life

-It is not only thumbs and the physical abilities that man has, such as being able to run long distances without getting heatstroke, that give him a special position.
+It is not just thumbs and the physical abilities that man has, such as being able to run long distances without getting heatstroke, that give him a special position.
 These do mean that man can dominate every environment on the planet.
 However, more than anything it’s his intellect which has lifted him out of the “evolutionary marshland” and given him a unique place amongst the other animals.

 Intellectual intelligence and the ability to reason logically have proved to be a great advantage in creating living conditions wherever man has settled down.
 With his intellect, man has developed knowledge and skills far beyond the ability of other primates.